shopware/docs/guides/plugins/apps/app-sdks/php/03-context.md

 # Context

-The ContextResolver helps you to map the Shopware requests to struct classes to work with them easier.
+The ContextResolver helps you map the Shopware requests to struct classes to work with them more easily.
 It also does some validation and checks if the request is valid.

 ## Usage